milkysch/PKGBUILDS/README.md

 # PKGBUILDS

-Personal PKGBUILDS made for my own use.
+PKGBUILDs made for my own use.